autogram-is/autograph/README.md

 - A `Graph` class that centralizes CRUD and graph traversal, with optional raw access to the underlying Sqlite db
 - `View` classes that wrap Sqlite view definitions and expose strongly-typed subsets of the graph

-## TODO:
-- [ ] Generalized traversal functions for edges
-- [ ] Improved load/create mechanics
-- [ ] Use Graph instantiation to centralize loading/initializing Entity types and Views
-- [ ] Expose Entity and View specific factories and helper functions via the Graph instance

 It's very much a work in progress, but it's already useful for small to medium-sized data sets.
 In addition, while this project is designed to store _graphlike_ data, SQLite lacks support for actual an graph query language and other common conveniences in genuine graph databases.
 Think of this as a building block for _graph-like pools of documents_, not a replacement for Neo4j.